anurag-handique/anurag-handique/README.md

 ## About Me

 I'm a passionate software developer actively seeking new opportunities to contribute my skills and expertise to innovative projects.
-With a strong foundation in **Full Stack Development**, I'm eager to tackle new challenges and make meaningful contributions to your team.
+With a strong foundation in **Backend Development**, I'm eager to tackle new challenges and make meaningful contributions to your team.

 ## My Background